pedrommcarrasco/pedrommcarrasco.github.io/_posts/2019-07-17-power-up-your-anchors.md

 }
 ```

-We're getting near the end, but if you take a closer look at our current solution you'll notice that we're setting constraint's `multiplier`, `priority` and `isActive` and its code is being repeated in both functions.
+We're getting closer to the end, but if you take a closer look at our current solution you'll notice that we're setting constraint's `multiplier`, `priority` and `isActive` and its code is being repeated in both functions.

 ## DRY